Pinoy Big Brother: Unlimited: Ideal Big Four Lists

-Big Night at the Grandstand
+The Big Night at The Grandstand

-On March 31, 2012, 154 days after the season started, at the Quirino Grandstand, Slater Young was declared the Big Winner after amassing 40.02% of the votes which was taking home ₱2,000,000 cash and other special prizes.
-Leaving before him were Second Big Placer Pamu with 21.49% of the votes which receives ₱1,000,000 cash, Third Big Placer Biggel with 21.39% of the votes which receives ₱500,000 cash and Fourth Big Placer Paco with 17.10% of the votes which receives ₱300,000 cash.
+On March 31, 2012, 154 days after the season started, at the Quirino Grandstand, Slater Young was declared the Big Winner after amassing 40.02% of the votes and took home ₱2,000,000, in addition to other special prizes.
+Leaving before him were Second Big Placer Pamu with 21.49% of the votes who received ₱1,000,000, Third Big Placer Biggel with 21.39% of the votes who received ₱500,000, and Fourth Big Placer Paco with 17.10% of the votes who received ₱300,000.
 Slater thus earned the distinction of being the first male winner of a regular season four years after Ruben Gonzaga was declared as the first male winner of the entire franchise.
 The Big Night voting was only done overnight, with the Power of One rule in effect.
 This is also the first and only season wherein only vote percentages are shown and not the actual number of votes.
 The theme of the Big Night is Filipino style.

 This table shows the summary of votes as obtained by each of the Big 4 in the Big Night.